 This easy dinner salad recipe is vegetarian, full of flavor and freshness and it’s so good for your body and for your soul.

 You Will Love This Healthy Dinner Salad

-Filled with potatoes, feta cheese, avocado, sweet cherry tomatoes, onion, cucumbers…and believe it or not, even with a few other nutritious ingredients…this amazing vegetable salad is gluten-free and just great for dinner or any time of day, really.
+Filled with potatoes, feta cheese, avocado, sweet cherry tomatoes, onion, cucumbers…and believe it or not, even with a few other nutritious ingredients…this healthy vegetable salad is gluten-free and just amazing.

 - easy to make